 B: Marriage Counseling

-In order to go this route, it has to be suggested by one partner first, of course, which requires direct communication.
+In order to go the route of couples therapy, it has to be suggested by one partner first, of course, which requires direct communication.
 A couple key things one might strive to get across are ways your relationship could benefit and willingness to do your own changing.

 C: Separation Or Divorce

-If marriage counseling either doesn’t happen or doesn’t work, one or both partners might want to consider these options, in which case individual therapy can be helpful toward processing this possibility and/or figuring out how to take the needed steps.
+If marriage counseling either doesn’t happen or doesn’t work, one or both partners might want to consider separation or divorce, in which case individual therapy can be helpful toward processing this possibility and/or figuring out how to take the needed steps.